Guard Hussar Regiment (Denmark): 2001 amalgamation

 As part of the Defence Agreement 2000–04, it was decided to merge the Guard Hussar Regiment with the Zealand Life Regiment and the Danish Life Regiment.
 With this amalgamation of the three infantry regiments, the name and history of the new regiment had to be decided.
 This led to what the media called "the Colonels' War" (Oberstkrigen), with the three colonels fighting for their regiment’s name and history to survive.

 The Chief of Defence, Christian Hvidt, ordered the old insignia removed, which was not customary.
 The new armoured horse head was nicknamed the "biker patch".
 Furthermore, it was decided that a colour be used alongside the standard.

 Modern times

 Following the amalgamation, the Guard Hussar Regiment has participated in a number of international missions, resulting in the loss of 16 soldiers.

 Structure

+Current units

 Today the Gardehusarregiment is classed as a cavalry regiment, it is in fact a mixed armoured and infantry unit, with three battalions: